mickey-vershbow/code-every-day/log.md

 **Progress** Portfolio is DONE for now!
 No need to put a million projects up, the four that are up there now represent my best work.
 I think it would be more useful to try and contribute to open-source projects or something like that rather than go and try to make the calculator or the stock prices API i built for class homework look impressive.
 Otherwise I've just been focused on studying recursion, CS fundamentals, and making my way through Cracking The Code Interview.

 **Thoughts** I need to practice walking through and explaining my code.
 I think i'll start making recordings of myself doing this for practice, and so I can identify aspects of my code that I can't explain or don't understand very well.

+### Days 23/24: August 25-26, 2021

+**Progress** Learned how to solve the TwoSum algorithm problem, while it would still be difficult for me to just write the code off the top of my head, I mostly understand the solution and why it doesn't work to just use nested loops.

+**Thoughts** I need to understand how Map and hashtables work in javascript

+### Days 25/26: August 27-28, 2021

+**Progress** Solved TwoSum and RemoveDuplicates challenges on leetcode; started studying bubble and insertion sorting algorithms.
+Learned about computed properties in JS.
+Still need to learn about Map objects and Memoization patterns.

+**Thoughts** Need to spend more time solving challenges on my own, however I can, before studying optimal solutions.
+Practice writing nested loops and then you can optimize!